barronwei/idyllic-app/progress.md

 - Fixed popup modal for abstraction among error and success messages
 - Popup should prevent people from repeatedly submitting tasks
 - Completed form verification for add task section
+- Abstraction upon popup modal to accept positive and negative prompts
+- Started popup modal for confirmation of removal of tasks

 ### Bugs